The Difference Between a Missed Diagnosis and a Misdiagnosis

 Sometimes, doctors will use their best judgment or experience to determine what condition is most likely.
 Unfortunately, the complicated nature of diseases and the process by which we attempt to figure out what a person is experiencing isn’t perfect and often leads to misdiagnosis.

+What is misdiagnosis?
 The definition of “misdiagnosis” is that a doctor has diagnosed a person with the wrong medical condition.

 Misdiagnosis is dangerous because it often results in unnecessary, ineffective, and dangerous treatments.
 Additionally, the time and effort spent treating the wrong condition can often lead to the actual condition getting worse.

-Another added problem is that a lot of money is often spent attempting to treat a person for the wrong medical condition.
+Another problem is that a lot of money is often spent attempting to treat a person for the wrong medical condition.
 It’s often the case that, by the time the correct diagnosis is established, valuable time, money, and effort have been wasted.
 In the worst cases, it’s too late once the correct diagnosis is found.

 What is a Missed Diagnosis?